andreisbitnev/hexo-comments/README.md

 ### Authentication
 `auth: {...}` - holds the variables used in the auth module for user authentication.
 After this is set up users will be able to login with google or facebook before leaving their comments<br>
 `auth.secret` - string used in session creation.
 Just create some random string and insert it here<br>
 `auth.google: {...}` - object holds the id and secret values for google authentication app.
 To get those values, you need to configure a new google project.
-Here\`s a step-by-step guide how to do it [Google Sign-In project]()<br>
+Here\`s a step-by-step guide how to do it [Google Sign-In project](http://andreisbitnev.com/2018/03/23/Google-Sign-In-project/)<br>
+>Tip: When creating a google sign in project, specify the <b>"Authorised redirect URIs"</b> as `http://localhost:4000/auth/google/callback`, where 4000 is the server port.
 `auth.facebook: {...}` - object holds the id and secret values for facebook authentication app.
 To get those values, you need to configure a new facebook app.
-Here\`s a step-by-step guide how to do it [Facebook Sign-In app]()<br>
+Here\`s a step-by-step guide how to do it [Facebook Sign-In app](http://andreisbitnev.com/2018/03/23/facebook-authentication-app/)<br>
 <b>Important:</b> All facebook apps created from March 2018 will have the <b>Enforce HTTPS</b> set.
 Which means, you will not be able to sign-in with facebook without secure connection.
 So both <b>SSL</b> and <b>securePort</b> will have to be configured to use this feature.
+>Tip: When creating a facebook sign in app, specify the <b>"Valid OAuth Redirect URIs"</b> as `https://localhost:5555/auth/facebook/callback`, where 5555 is the secure server port.
 ### Templates
 `templates: {...}` - holds the names of the templates used to render comments.
 All the template files should be stored in the ~/templates directory<br>
 `templates.container: "container.ejs"` - .ejs template file for the container.
 It stores the css styles used for comments area styling and inserts the comments.ejs template.<br>